Rl16193/Toronto_House_Prices/README.md

 ![image](https://github.com/Rl16193/Toronto_House_Prices/assets/100053788/b328641d-1363-4a12-a44d-00bcaae9f2c0)

-2. The XGBoost model which works on both stationary and non-stationary performs well in both cases.
-Using this model will avoid the need to check for stationarity.
+2. The XGBoost model demonstrated robust performance in predicting housing prices in Toronto, irrespective of the stationarity of the data.
+Utilizing XGBoost eliminates the need for explicit stationarity checks, simplifying the modeling process.

-The mean absolute percentage error (stationary data) : 0.0910546488062614 The mean absolute percentage error(non-stationary data): 0.21738003036827325
+The mean absolute percentage error (stationary data): 0.0910546488062614

+The mean absolute percentage error(non-stationary data): 0.21738003036827325

+3. The ARIMA time series model consistently outperformed other models for both stationary and non-stationary data, showcasing its effectiveness in capturing and forecasting housing price patterns in Toronto.

 ### Stationary Data

-1. The SARIMA and ARIMA molde has the best performance in case of stationary data (City of Toronto).
-The absolute mean percentage error is 0.045 and a root mean square error of 94396.
+1. The SARIMA and ARIMA model has the best performance in the case of stationary data (City of Toronto).
+The absolute mean percentage error is 0.045 and the root mean square error of 94396.

 ![image](https://github.com/Rl16193/Toronto_House_Prices/assets/100053788/72c75738-0d4f-4347-9821-45814604cc42)

-2. The Random Forest Regressor gives a lower mean square error but absolute mean error and root mean square is higher.
+2. The Random Forest Regressor gives a lower mean square error but the absolute mean error and root mean square are higher.

 ![image](https://github.com/Rl16193/Toronto_House_Prices/assets/100053788/70072f02-f223-450c-8256-71743b1c3e01)

 ### Non-Stationary Data

-1. The SARIMA model provides better result in comparison.
+1. The ARIMA model provides better results in comparison.
 The root mean square error is 0.097 and the mean absolute percentage error is 1.27

 ![image](https://github.com/Rl16193/Toronto_House_Prices/assets/100053788/9924e977-f328-4f0b-b492-2d3745ef850a)